 Take the sexual market value, for instance.

 If a man is rich but a lady is just looking for a one-night rebound, his wealth matters little.
 Conversely, if a low sex drive woman is looking for long-term relationships, then his physical attractiveness loses some value.

 This is why moving to sexual marketplaces that are more in line with your goals is a great sexual market value hack to increase your returns.

 There’s also an environmental element to the value we possess to someone’s eyes.

 A professor can be an invisible man most people don’t particularly want to speak with, but when he steps in his classroom, students crave his approval.

 Or one can be a very average guy, but if he brings a date to a club where he skips the line, get served quicker and everyone says hi to him, he looks like he has loads of status (a form of value).

-PRO Tip: Develop high-status environments, and bring people in them
+PRO Tip: Develop high-status environments, and bring people into them